Garden Party (album)

 Garden Party is the twentieth studio album by Rick Nelson, this one a country rock album recorded with the Stone Canyon Band in 1972.
 The title song tells the story of Nelson being booed at a concert at Madison Square Garden.

-The Album features self-penned songs like "Let It Bring You Along", "Nightime Lady", "So Long Mama". and re-recorded version's of Chuck Berry "I'm Talking About You" which he previously recorded on Spotlight on Rick 8 years later.
-Released as a single prior to the album, "Garden Party" peaked at number 6 on the Billboard Hot 100 singles chart. number 8 on the Cashbox singles charts.' and number 1 on the Adult Contemporary chart in the United States, number 1 also in Canada, and at number 41 in the United Kingdom.
+The Album features self-penned songs like "Let It Bring You Along", "Nightime Lady", "So Long Mama", and re-recorded versions of Chuck Berry's "I'm Talking About You", which he had previously recorded on Spotlight on Rick 8 years later.
+Released as a single prior to the album, "Garden Party" peaked at number 6 on the Billboard Hot 100 singles chart, number 8 on the Cashbox singles charts,' number 1 on the Adult Contemporary chart in the United States, number 1 also in Canada, and at number 41 in the United Kingdom.